 So we collected a few and ran them by Dr. Louise Hidinger.

-The ridiculous idea: If you get sunburned, put a fresh tomato slice on your face.
+The bad skincare advice: If you get sunburned, put a fresh tomato slice on your face.

 What's going on here?
 Tomatoes have antioxidants, okay, but a fresh slice curing sunburn?